Jeremiah Osborne-Gowey was in town, so we headed up for an adventure the likes of which not even The Google had ever seen before.

 We made a push to head up the creek as whatever light was available was beginning to wane.
 There were two marked falls ahead and we were starting to get close to the point where time was going to be an issue.

-The first waterfall marked on the map that we came across was nothing more than a large tree that fell across the creek, creating a 3-4’ tumble:
+The first waterfall that we came across which was marked on the map proved to be nothing more than a large tree that fell across the creek, creating a 3-4’ tumble:

 It was an interesting and nice looking location.
 However, there were framing issues aplenty at this spot.
 The 2nd one has been cropped across the top a bit.
 And it was not very light out, despite being 2:00.
-I think large portions of this creek rarely see much of the sun, which backs up what Google Earth says.
+I think large portions of this creek rarely see much of the sun, which backs up what Google Earth's sunlight mechanism says.
+And I've since replaced that cruddy map on my GPS with a high quality USGS map.

 We hiked out through a clear cut on the opposite side of the creek from the car and hoofed it about 1 mile on the road.
 Going out this way was twice as far, but half as steep, and nowhere near as troublesome.

-What’s interesting about this trip is that on all maps I’ve ever seen, Emile Falls is labeled the same way as the major waterfalls of the area while it is not even close to being a significant waterfall.
+What’s interesting about this trip is that on all maps I’ve ever seen, Emile Falls is labeled the same way as the major waterfalls of the area while it is not even close to being a significant waterfall, nor being one traveled to in any number.
 Even more surprising, there are no tales on the internet of anyone going to it.
-And shockingly enough, “Emile Falls” brings up no Google images of it.
-Not a single one.
+And shockingly enough, “Emile Falls” Oregon as a search brings up no Google images of it.
+Not a single one other than the one from this post.
+I'm always curious how some places get named and marked on a map and this one is at the top of that list.
+It's probably the least-significant named waterfall I've come across.
+But for this trip, it was such a blast to traipse around this rugged little creek with Jeremiah.
+This was one of our tamest adventures but also one of the most fun.

-Overall, this is a beautiful creek that takes some dedication and smarts to be able to get in and out of and to be able to move around on.
+Overall, this is a beautiful creek that takes some dedication, smarts, and luck to be able to get in and out of and to be able to move around on.
 We found a waterfall at least twice the size of the main fall on the creek.
 My guess is the whole creek is like this.
 It pours into Little River about 4.5 miles from the Grotto Falls trailhead.
 I think a few trips next summer will be spent making this trek.
+(Editor's note: I thought wrong, as I haven't trekked the whole creek.
+But, by the end of 2019, I have been to every waterfall on the creek.